zorganovic/mobx-starter/README.md

     4. `render.js` finally renders your components.

 3. `server.js` also imports the routes from `server/routes` where each route can use a database model defined in `server/models`.
-Just adding a model file there is enough, we initialize the models lazily when they are used.
+Just adding a model file there is enough, the models are initialized when they are used.

 ## How it works (prefetching data on the server)